EthanKing777/MissionControl/documentation/Handover Documentation/Handover-documentation.md

 #### 1.2.3 Limitations

 #### 1.2.4 Future Work
+- This program can easily be extended further to add useful functionality for model rocket enthusiasts.
+This software can be used for pre-launch simulations and analysis, flight data analysis and in-flight control of the rocket.
+Key areas for improvement are discussed in detail below.
+- Configuring Rocket Arm Functionality
+    - This functionality can be extended to suit the requirements of a specific project.
+At the moment, the Arm functionality is not automated i.e does not communicate with the rocket.
+This can be extended to send and receive signals from the rocket to ensure that the current state of the rocket is always accurate and safe.
+    - There is also potential to add a "kill switch" functionality where the rocket changes to a "safe" state at the press of a button.
+This will potentially be useful in a scenario where the rocket needs to be turned off immediately and reaching the rocket physically is not viable.

 #### 1.2.5 Known Bugs
 - Weather data tab opens in a new window after launch information set via configuration tab.